The disruptive brands

 For Instance: Based on a customer’s previous search history, you can recommend best-selling products in that category.

 Why does this work?

-Understand that this ‘Cognizant Customer’ might not know what is the best product, but by showing best-selling or trending products in the relevant category, you can tap into the subtle behavioral economics theory of “Relativity”.
+Understand that this ‘Cognizant Customer’ might not know what the best product is, but by showing best-selling or trending products in the relevant category, you can tap into the subtle behavioral economics theory of “Relativity”.
 This states that humans don’t know what is best until we compare it with something similar/popular.

-Action on website: The customer might flit between multiple pages and several product categories, might purchase or might drop-off.
+Action on the website: The customer might flit between multiple pages and several product categories, might purchase, or might drop off.

 - Use demographic data like gender available to you and reorder your category page to suit a particular customer